michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+2.4.0

+Update to Ultrameta Data Collector to specify the location of the peaks explicitly.

+v.
 2.3.0

 Compatibility upgrades to support the most recent version of many of the major packages.
 Upgrade to wxpython 4.0, matplotlib 2.1, and scipy 1.0.